badola/blog/cpp/if_you_see_cut_paste.md

     }

 `std::rotate` is not only limited to string permutations but also to all sequenced containers.
-So all of our above discussion applies to `std::vector` as well.
+So all of our above discussion applies to `std::vector`, `std::list`, etc. as well.

 Want to move an element (or a group of elements) to the back of a vector say `v`?